-The York Region District School Board offers a variety of programs and opportunities that honour all Pathways including apprenticeship, college, university and the workplace.
-Our Pathways programs and opportunities provide students the space, time and opportunities to engage in authentic experiential learning to acquire, refine and apply acquired competencies, make clear connections to their subject curriculum, explore a variety of post-secondary destinations and career pathways and successfully transition to their first of post-secondary destination.
+The York Region District School Board offers a variety of programs and opportunities that honours all pathways, including apprenticeship, college, university and the workplace.
+YRDSB is committed to providing inclusive, innovative and authentic learning experiences for all students.
+Our Student Success and Pathways programs and opportunities provide students the space, time and opportunities to engage in authentic experiential learning to acquire, refine and apply acquired competencies, make clear connections to their subject curriculum, explore a variety of post-secondary destinations and career pathways and successfully transition to their post-secondary destination.

 Cooperative Education Program (Co-op)

 This program benefits students in all pathways: apprenticeship, college, university or the workplace.
 Co-op students learn, gain work experience and earn credits in an industry related to their career choice or Specialist High Skills Major (SHSM) Sector.
 Through co-op, students can develop knowledge, skills and attitudes through hands-on experiences; explore their interests and career opportunities; learn more about different pathways to help them make informed education and career decisions; develop maturity and self-confidence; make valuable connections and build a network; complete the program requirements of the Specialist High Skills Major; and participate in specialized co-op programs.

 YRDSB delivered 8,211 co-op credits in 2022-23.
 This is a 39% increase from co-op credits delivered in 2021-2022.
 Students can also earn co-op credits through the Alternative Learning Experiential Program (ALEP).
 In 2022-23, YRDSB delivered 1,121 Co-op credits through ALEP.